Guest post from Phil;

-Next level down is the Team Medic.
-These are normal members of a unit given extra medical training, some of which is found in the BATLs drills and skill sets.
-In theory each combat support unit will have 1 in 8 of its men trained as TMs and combat units 1 in four.
-In practise however units will tend to cram as many as possible on the course prior to deployment now that there is sufficient critical mass of TM instructors available.
-They are an extremely valuable asset even if the patrol or sub unit has an embedded CMT on the ground since they are capable of assisting the CMT as well as operating independently.
+The next level down is the Team Medic.
+These are normal members of a unit given extra medical training, some of which is found in the BATLs drills and skillsets.
+In theory, each combat support unit will have 1 in 8 of its men trained as TMs and combat units 1 in four.
+In practice, however, units will tend to cram as many as possible on the course prior to deployment now that there is a sufficient critical mass of TM instructors available.
+They are an extremely valuable asset even if the patrol or subunit has an embedded CMT on the ground since they are capable of assisting the CMT as well as operating independently.
 This initiative is relatively new to the British Army but is proving its worth every week in Afghan.

-Now that we have explored the organisation and training of battlefield medicine on the ground in Afghanistan we shall move onto some of the kit of the patrol medic.
+Now that we have explored the organisation and training of battlefield medicine on the ground in Afghanistan we shall move on some of the kits of the patrol medic.

 Dismounted Patrol Medical Bergan (Module 584)

-In the Defence Medical Services all equipment is organised into modules depending on its purpose.
+In Defence Medical Services all equipment is organised into modules depending on its purpose.